Generalized Perfect Matrices: Squareroot Two Example

 and does not contain $A$.
 Similarly, one can show that the infinitely generated Voronoi cone of $Q_1$ does not contain $A$ either.
 (It is contained in the boundary of the cone, which is not closed since $\vect{\sqrt{2}}{1} \vect{\sqrt{2}}{1}^T$ is a limit direction, but $\vect{\sqrt{2}}{1}$ is not a minimal vector.)
 This shows another difference to the classical case.
 In particular, there are matrices in the interior of $\CPK$ not contained in any Voronoi cone.

 Note that adding the for $Q_1$ and $Q_2$ common isotropic vector $\vect{\sqrt{2}}{1}$ to the list of minimal vectors and taking the conic hull over the ensuing rank $1$ matrices gives the normal cone of $\RyshkovK$ at $Q_1$, respectively, $Q_2$ again.
 In both of these cones we can find $A$, so we can manage to find tessellations by extending the Voronoi cones (see Section~\ref{sec:FailureOfIR}).
+Both of these normal cones are also full-dimensional, showing that $Q_1$ and $Q_2$ are indeed vertices of $\RyshkovK$.